Grandiras/ars-monde/README.md

 ## Installation

-1. Download the latest Ars Monde release from the Files tab.
+1. Download the latest release.

 2. Drop the .zip into <world>/datapacks/ (do not unzip).